nocentino/sql-s3-object-integration/README.md

 BACKUP DATABASE TestDB1 TO URL = 's3://s3.example.com:9000/sqlbackups/TestDB1.bak' WITH COMPRESSION, STATS = 10, FORMAT, INIT
 ```

-When you're all finished, you can use `docker-compose down --rmi local --volumes` to stop all the containers and destroy all the images and volumes associated with this environment.
+When you're all finished, you can use `docker compose down --rmi local --volumes` to stop all the containers and destroy all the images and volumes associated with this environment.

 ## Polybase and s3 Data Virtualization Environment

 Up next is Data Virtualization.
 In this repo's [`polybase`](https://github.com/nocentino/sql-s3-object-integration/tree/main/polybase) directory, there's a script [`demo.sh`](https://github.com/nocentino/sql-s3-object-integration/blob/main/polybase/demo.sh).
 This script has the commands you'll need to start up the environment and do a basic connectivity test using Polybase-based access to s3-compatible object storage.
-To start everything up, you'll change into the [`polybase`](https://github.com/nocentino/sql-s3-object-integration/tree/main/polybase) directory and run `docker-compose up --build --detach`.
-This docker-compose manifest will do a few things...let's walk through that.
+To start everything up, you'll change into the [`polybase`](https://github.com/nocentino/sql-s3-object-integration/tree/main/polybase) directory and run `docker compose build` and `docker compose up --detach `.
+This docker compose manifest will do a few things...let's walk through that.

-This docker-compose manifest starts the same as the backup one above.
+This docker compose manifest starts the same as the backup one above.
 But in addition to that, it creates the certificate needed, starts a configured MinIO container, and then creates the required user and bucket in MinIO.
 It also copies a simple CSV file into the MinIO container.
 This is the data we'll access from SQL Server via Polybase over s3.

 Since Polybase isn't enabled by default in the published container image `mcr.microsoft.com/mssql/server:2022-latest`, we have to build a container image for SQL Server with Polybase installed.
 And that's what we're doing in the `sql1` service in the dockerfile named [`dockerfile.sql`](https://github.com/nocentino/sql-s3-object-integration/blob/main/polybase/dockerfile.sql).

 ### Start up the environment

-Once you're ready to go, start up the environment with `docker-compose up --build --detach` and follow the steps in [`demo.sh`](https://github.com/nocentino/sql-s3-object-integration/blob/main/polybase/demo.sh).
+Once you're ready to go, start up the environment with `docker compose up --detach` and follow the steps in [`demo.sh`](https://github.com/nocentino/sql-s3-object-integration/blob/main/polybase/demo.sh).

 With the SQL Server container up and running, let's walk through the steps to access data on s3 compatible object storage.
 All this code is in [`demo.sql`](https://github.com/nocentino/sql-s3-object-integration/blob/main/polybase/demo.sql) in the repo.
 But I want to walk you through it here too.